-THE KIWANIS MAGAZINE, the magazine of community leaders, is the official publication of Kiwanis International, devoted to the promotion of the objects and objectives of the organization.
+THE KIWANIS MAGAZINE is the official publication of Kiwanis International, devoted to the promotion of the objects and objectives of the organization.

 The magazine is the official source of local and district, as well as International news and inspiration on every phase of Kiwanis organization and activity.
-Each member is a subscriber in accordance with the Constitution and Bylaws.
+Each member is a subscriber in accordance with the Constitution and By-laws.
 The subscription is collected by the club of the member along with his dues.
 The magazine is published monthly and the subscription price for members is \$1.00 per year.